openplantpathology/OpenPlantPathology/content/post/2019-08-25-text-analysis-brazil-abstracts.md

   anti_join(stop_words) # this is a list of English stopwords from the tidytext pkg
 ```

-Let's have another close look at the list of words and check if there are some field-specific words that we want to eliminate.
+Let's have another close look at the list of words and check if there are some field-specific words that I want to eliminate.

 ```r